MatheusRBarbosa/study-meilisearch/README.md

 ## TODO

+[X] - Install and configure Cobra
+[X] - Install and configure Fiber
 [ ] - Install and configure godotenv
 [ ] - Install and configure Gorm
 [ ] - Install and cofigure Goose (with migrations control)